 Indonesia’s large area and immense population means problems reaching the right people in the right places.

 The capital city of Jakarta has a dense population.
 However, most Indonesian citizens are evenly spread across the country.
-This leads to increased difficulty not only in terms of targeting the right customers, but also in terms of logistics and delivery of products.
+This leads to increased difficulty not only in terms of targeting the right customers, but also in terms of logistics and delivery.

-Businesses interested in entering the e-commerce scene need to ensure that logistic costs will not be overwhelming.
-They might want to partner with local logistic companies and may even consider adding a variable delivery charge for purchases.
+Businesses entering Indonesia’s e-commerce scene must ensure logistics costs won’t be overwhelming.
+They might want to partner with local logistics companies and may even consider adding a variable delivery charge for purchases.

 2. Favorable Demographics

-Indonesia has young demographics with more than half of the population between 15 and 45 years old.
-Not only are these young people earning disposable income, but they are also the ones driving the e-commerce market.
+Indonesia has young demographics with over half of the population between 15 and 45 years old.
+Not only are these young people earning disposable income, but they’re actually the ones driving the e-commerce market.

-To capture the young demographic, businesses have to approach them in a way they’re receptive to.
+To capture a younger demographic, businesses must approach them in a way they’re receptive to.
 One quality of Indonesia’s youth is the desire of social approval for their decisions.
-So to capture this market, businesses should make sure their products are socially acceptable.

 3. Inadequate Payment Systems

 Indonesia does not yet have an established player in the scene of mobile wallet and e-payments.